Military Medal for Gallantry: Appearance

 The medal is made of silver when awarded with Honour and is bronze when awarded with Distinction and Merit.
 The obverse of the medal depicts a cross with St. Brendan's knot on each arm.
 Superimposed on the cross is a laurel wreath.
 In the centre are the words DE ḂARR CALMAĊTA (For Gallantry).
 The reverse is plain except for the inscription An Bonn Míleata Calmaċta arching over a scroll on which to inscribes the recipient's name.
 The maker's hallmark is located at the bottom.

 The medal hangs from a straight arm suspension attached to a 35 mm ribbon which is green and crimson.
 The ribbon for the medal with Honour is green with a 3 mm central stripe of crimson, while the medal with Distinction is green with 6 mm stripes of crimson at the edges, and the medal with Merit is green with 3-millimetre crimson edges and a 3-millimetre crimson central stripe.

 Subsequent awards of the medal are denoted by a 7 mm metal disc bearing a Celtic triquetra design.

 Recipients

-There have only been eight recipients of the Military Medal for Gallantry, of which 6 have received it with Distinction (2nd class) and 2 with Merit (3rd class).
+There have been eight recipients of the Military Medal for Gallantry, of whom six have received it with Distinction (2nd class) and 2 with Merit (3rd class).
+Six of the recipients were serving with the United Nations Interim Force in Lebanon (UNIFIL), with several of the medals awarded for actions during the Battle of At Tiri.